macdonst/summit-phonegap-supercharge/lesson5.md

 1. [Download](https://raw.githubusercontent.com/keen/keen-js/master/dist/keen.min.js) the latest version of the Keen IO JavaScript library and move it into the `www/js` folder of your PhoneGap project folder.

 2. Include the Keen IO library as part of the project.
-Open up `www/index.html` and add the following line just after the `my-app.js` file gets loaded:
+Open up `www/index.html` and add it just after the `my-app.js` file gets loaded:

             <script type="text/javascript" src="cordova.js"></script>
             <script type="text/javascript" src="lib/MSOpenTech/winstore-jscompat.js"></script>